 - Request transfer of your personal data

 If you wish to exercise any of the rights set out above, please contact us.
 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
-Alternatively, we are allowed and may refuse to comply with your request in these particular circumstances.
+However, we may charge a reasonable fee, or refuse the request, if your request is clearly unfounded, repetitive or excessive.

 What we may need from you